okta/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 Spring Security is a powerful and highly customizable authentication and access-control framework.
 It is the de-facto standard for securing Spring-based applications.

 I first encountered Spring Security when it was called Acegi Security in 2005.
 I had implemented standard Java EE in my open source project, AppFuse.
 Acegi Security offered a lot more, including remember me and password encryption as standard features.
-I had managed to get remember me working with Java EE, but it wasn't very clean.
+I had managed to get "remember me" working with Java EE, but it wasn't very clean.
 I first wrote about [migrating to Acegi Security](https://raibledesigns.com/rd/entry/using_acegi_security_with_appfuse) in January 2005.

 I have to admit; it seemed awful at first.
 Even though it provided more functionality than Java EE authentication, it required reams of XML to configure everything.